mkatychev/rust-opentelemetry-jaeger-test/README.md

 # rust-opentelemetry-jaeger-test

-A small reproduction of an issue with submitted spans to Jaeger.
-Note that the issue does not appear 100% of the time, but it does appear most of the time.
+A small reproduction of an issue with spans submitted to Jaeger.
+The issue doesn’t appear 100% of the time, but it does appear most of the time.
 There is [a possibly-related Hyper issue](https://github.com/hyperium/hyper/pull/2261), though that presumably wouldn’t account for surf or isahc’s behaviour.

 ## Testing procedure